 “This [obligation] applies to all who can receive the Eucharist, that is, all who hear that command and can fulfill it, which is what the Church teaches.”

 Now it’s very interesting that various pre-Vatican II theologians made a similar point about the difference in wording between John 3 and John 6.
-This is from a work On the Sacraments in General by four pre-Vatican II theologians, including Fr.
-Joseph de Aldama, and the work was given an imprimatur in 1956.
-We don’t agree with everything they say but they correctly acknowledge that there is significance to the difference in words that can be found in these two verses.
+This is from a work on the sacraments in general by four pre-Vatican II theologians, including Fr.
+Joseph de Aldama.
+The work was given an imprimatur in 1956.
+We don’t agree with everything they say, but they correctly acknowledge that there is significance to the difference in language that can be found in these two verses.

 Pre-Vatican II theologians: “… from the grammatical form the difference [between John 3 and John 6] is apparent.
 For, when Jesus is speaking to Nicodemus [in John 3], in a general way about anyone born, he says: Unless one is born again; here there is no distinction, not even from the context, between children and adults, and no exception is permitted.
 However, in his Eucharistic discourse [in John 6] Christ is speaking to adults, whom he commands: Unless you eat.” – Fr.
 Joseph de Aldama (with Gonzalez, Sola and Sagües), Sacrae Theologiae Summa IVA, On The Sacraments In General, Imprimatur 1956, p.
 159.